 The Guerrilla Foundation was established in 2016 and is headquartered in Berlin, Germany.
 In its funding, the Guerrilla Foundation focuses on grassroots activism and social movements to bring about systemic change across Europe.
-In 2021, the foundation's funding volume amounted to more than 500,000 EUR, with climate and environmental justice among the core issues.
+Annually, the foundation's funding volume amounts to more than 1 million EUR, with climate and environmental justice among the core issues.

 Dr. Romy Krämer

 Supporting grassroots movements is the best way to represent the perspectives and needs of groups most affected by social and environmental issues.
 Their focus on mobilisation, empowerment and self-organisation allows grassroots movements to connect struggles in ways that more organised civil society structures cannot.
 This makes them indispensable actors in proposing a genuine climate justice agenda that calls for the end of extractive capitalism, patriarchy and colonialism.
 However, many funders believe that grassroots movements lack professionalism and unduly challenge their own institutions; this limits philanthropic funding for grassroots activities.

 Application in Practice

 Rather than funding individual projects, the Guerrilla Foundation focuses on resourcing small grassroots groups and associations with an annual budget under 150,000 EUR.
 These groups often have no paid staff or offices and operate as collectives in a non-hierarchical way.
 By providing core funding, the Guerrilla Foundation enables these groups to use the funds where they are most needed and gives them the flexibility to respond to political opportunities.

 The Guerrilla Foundation’s grantees implement strategies that range from protest and direct action to campaigning and community organising.
 Guerrilla rarely funds research or advocacy because these ‘professional’ fields stand for a ‘top-down’ approach and are usually well funded.